MichaelCurrin/code-cookbook/recipes/javascript/packages/vue/no-build-step.md

 ## JSPM sample

 One approach is to avoid SFCs altogether.
+The component is set as HTML + Vue syntax on an element and then Vue is initialized against that element.

 From the Vue.js example in [JSPM Sandbox](https://jspm.org/sandbox).